 Every single company has what’s called the “corporate ladder.”
 That is basically a hierarchy of employees, and each company decides on its own corporate ladder.

-Think of it like this: in a football match, each player has their position and area he covers, at least most of the time.
+If the concept is not clear, maybe the following will help.
+Think of it like this: in a football match, each player has their position and area they cover, at least most of the time.
 You know who plays offense, who plays defense, and who is in the middle just by glancing at the field.
 The same is within companies.
 The division of roles and distribution of work and responsibility must be clear and exact.

-Requirements for climbing a ladder vary from company to company.
-One can get a promotion for their hard and efficient work, extreme dedication and positive attitude towards work, important accomplishments for the company, working in the company for a long time, and so on.
 By climbing the corporate ladder, one gets more recognition and a higher status in the company.
-Also, the higher you are, the higher is your monthly income.
+Also, the higher you are, the higher your monthly income.
 But with that comes much more responsibility as well.
-Being at the top of the ladder usually means making tough decisions and managing stressful situations due to the ‘weight’ these situations have for the company and all its’ employees.
+Being at the top of the ladder usually means making tough decisions and managing stressful situations due to the ‘weight’ these situations have for the company and all its employees.

 No matter where you are on the corporate ladder at the moment, remember that each employee is important, and everybody should have the same chance to climb up the ladder.
-It may take some time, but it is just a matter of time and effort you’re giving in to it.
+It may take some time, but it is just a matter of time and effort you give in to it.

 If you would like to switch jobs and write a CV on your own that brings results, check out our step-by-step CV writing guide.
 Simply follow the principles outlined in it and get replies to job applications.